josephharrisonbraze/braze-docs/_docs/_user_guide/message_building_by_channel/email/css_inline.md

 For some email clients, CSS inlining can improve the way that emails render and help ensure that your emails look the way you expect.

-## How do i enable/disable css inlining?
+## How do I enable/disable css inlining?

 You can control whether CSS inlining is turned on or off for any email message through a checkbox in the **Sending Info** tab of the HTML Composer, and the **Advanced** tab of the Drag & Drop Editor.